-The module sets up environment variables, required for linking and running mkl enabled applications.
-The most important variables are the $MKLROOT, $CPATH, $LD_LIBRARY_PATH and $MKL_EXAMPLES
+The module sets up environment variables, required for linking and running MKL-enabled applications.
+The most important variables are the

-Intel MKL library provides number of interfaces.
-The fundamental once are the LP64 and ILP64.
+The Intel MKL library provides a number of interfaces.
+The fundamental ones are LP64 and ILP64.
 The Intel MKL ILP64 libraries use the 64-bit integer type (necessary for indexing large arrays, with more than 231^-1 elements), whereas the LP64 libraries index arrays with the 32-bit integer type.